ice1000/NppExtension/README.md

 You can either [see this issue](https://github.com/ice1000/NppExtension/issues/2#issuecomment-326457997), or follow the steps:

++ Open your Notepad++, and select "Settings" on the menu bar, and choose "Style configurator".
++ Select theme "Obsidian" (you can choose other dark themes)
++ Go to "Global Styles" -> "Global override", click the "background color"
++ Click "more colors", and use: "red: 43, blue: 43, green: 43" (which is 0x2B2B2B)
++ Check the "Enable global background color" option.

 ## Import the languages

 + Open your Notepad++, and select "Language" on the menu bar, and choose "Define your language".